socialpaymentsbv/docs.clubcollect.com/api-documentation/payments.md

 {% endapi-method-summary %}

 {% api-method-description %}
 ClubCollect will inform about any changes in the status using payment notifications.
 This endpoint can be used as a "backup" by the partner to check the current status of a payment in case any notification is dismissed.
+If at creation time you have provided a custom payment_id then you should use that identifier in this request.
 {% endapi-method-description %}

 {% api-method-spec %}